xiphoid24/mssp4/README.md

 ## This repository is a collection of kernels and libs for the Microsoft Surface Pro 4.
 It's mainly for myself and this README will serve as a notes area for what is and is not working.

 ### adra_kernel
-This is a pre-compiled kernel referenced in this reddit https://www.reddit.com/r/SurfaceLinux/comments/4vbzki/androidx86_with_the_new_ipts_driver/?sort=old.
+This is a pre-compiled kernel referenced in this reddit https://www.reddit.com/r/SurfaceLinux/comments/4vbzki/androidx86_with_the_new_ipts_driver.
 I believe it is based off of this github repository https://github.com/ipts-linux-org/ipts-linux.
 It is said to have touchscreen support, wifi fix and lid patches.

 #### Working
-* Touchscreen with fingers and pen (When paired)
+* Touchscreen with fingers and pen
    * Touchscreen needs setup with windows binaries. (see bellow)
 * Keyboard cover with touchpad